igorski/VSTSID/README.md

 ## Generating the Makefiles

-The project has been developed against the VST 3.6.9 Audio Plug-Ins SDK on OS X (see dependencies listed below), it should work completely via CLI without requiring XCode.
+The project has been developed against the VST 3.6.9 Audio Plug-Ins SDK on OS X and should work completely via CLI without requiring XCode.
 Windows and Linux builds are provided, but are as yet untested.

 Additionally, the Steinberg VST sources need to be built as well.
 Following